 Closed loop glucose control turns out to be a simpler problem to handle than anesthesia, as the level of glucose does not directly affect vital signs or organ function, unless it is extremely low.
 Thus the closed loop system merely has to handle the glucose level as it relates to the physician prescribed range (e.g., 100-140 mg/dL), the glucose rate of change, and the current doses of insulin and glucose being used by the glucose control system.

 The AI based Artificial Pancreas system being developed by Ideal Medical Technologies (IMT) has been given the name FUSION, and uses software that adjusts the doses of intravenous insulin/glucose infusing into the patients on an every 5-10 minute basis.
 This frequency of adjustment was chosen as it mimics the frequency of insulin adjustment used by the native pancreas, and the frequency of glucose output adjustment from the liver.
 In fact, the FUSION systems glucose control software attempts to mimic the native pancreas/liver in all respects, from the timing of insulin/glucose release to how quickly it can raise or lower its doses of insulin/glucose flowing into the patient, based on the glucose dynamics of each patient.
+The glucose control software of the FUSION system exhibits biomimicry, since it attempts to copy the native system as much as possible.
 Given that the rules (algorithms) making up the FUSION systems glucose control software were developed by an experienced ICU physician who is also a domain expert in ICU glucose control, this software should be considered an expert based rule system.
 Expert based rule systems are considered a form of artificial intelligence.